Carlos Quintana (footballer)

-Carlos Gustavo David Quintana (born 11 February 1988, in Glew) is an Argentine professional footballer who plays as a centre-back for Rosario Central, on loan from Argentinos Juniors in the Argentine Primera División.
+Carlos Gustavo David Quintana (born 11 February 1988, in Glew) is an Argentine professional footballer who plays as a centre-back for Deportivo Riestra in the Argentine Primera División.

 Career

 After completing the youth setup of Lanús, Quintana made his breakthrough in the first team during 2007.
-He won with Lanús de 2007 Apertura, the first league title in the history of the club.
+He won with Lanús the 2007 Apertura, the first league title in the history of the club.

 In 2010, Quintana was loaned to Huracán for a 50,000 US dollars fee and an option to buy.